apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Quiz

-1. How do you download (backup) the proxy you just created ?
+1. How do you import the proxy bundle you just downloaded?

-2. Why is the Trace tool useful in API Proxy development?
+2. How does Apigee Edge handle API versioning?

 # Summary